alphagov/forms-deploy/local/README.md

 which is configured with two databases named `forms-admin` and `forms-runner`.
 The two databases are initially created using the `local/postgres/initdb.d` which is mounted into the postgres container's 'docker-entrypoint-initdb.d' directory.
-The start command for `forms-admin` is modified by the docker-compose.yml file to include running `rails db:setup` and `rails db:seed` which will run migrations and prepare a local dev user respectively.
+The start command for `forms-admin` is modified by the Docker Compose file to include running `rails db:setup` and `rails db:seed` which will run migrations and prepare a local dev user respectively.